-Don’t let your friends’ expensive tastes be the reason you rack up a pile of high-interest credit card debt — follow these expert tips instead!
+Do not let your friends’ expensive tastes be the reason you rack up a pile of high-interest credit card debt — follow these expert tips instead!

-But occasionally friendship costs money.
+But occasionally friendship requires spending money.
 And if you have lesser financial means than your friends, especially if you are paying off student loans or dealing with other personal finance challenges, things can get awkward fast.

-Just imagine: one week your friends tell you that they’ve decided to go on a caviar bar crawl.
-You could maybe afford a single small tin, but they’ll be expecting you to drop a lot of money on multiple tins at each new location!
-So you make up an excuse about having to stay home and wash your hair.
+Just imagine: One week your friends tell you that they have decided to meet up for a caviar bar crawl.
+You could maybe afford a single small tin, but they will be expecting you to drop a lot of money on multiple tins at each new location, so you make up an excuse about having to stay home and wash your hair.

 Next week they invite you out again.
-This time they’re planning to have a Mazzerati demolition derby and each of you will be expected to provide your own car.
-You OBVIOUSLY can’t afford this, so you tell them you’re still washing your hair and won’t be able to join them.
+This time they are planning to have a Mazzerati demolition derby and each of you will be expected to provide your own car.
+You obviously cannot afford this, so you tell them you are still washing your hair and will not be able to join them.

-Week three rolls around and now they want you to join them in a game of space polo.
-You heard them correctly.
-They’re going to put a bunch of horses in space suits and then wear space suits of their own and ride the horses in space while trying to score goals by knocking a ball around zero gravity.
-Not only does this sound like animal abuse, but you definitely can’t afford it.
-You tell them you’re still washing your hair but now they’re just going to stop inviting you to hang out.
-Who wants to hang out with a friend who has such dirty hair after all?
+Week three rolls around, and now they want you to join them in a game of space polo.
+You heard them correctly: They are going to put a bunch of horses in space suits and then wear space suits of their own and ride the horses in space while trying to score goals by knocking a ball around zero gravity.
+Not only does this sound like animal abuse, but you definitely cannot afford it.
+You tell them you are still washing your hair, but now they are just going to stop inviting you to hang out.
+Who wants to hang out with a friend who has such dirty hair, after all?

-So what can you do if you want to keep your friends but you’re on a tight budget?
+So what can you do if you want to keep your friends but you are on a tight budget?
 Instead of taking out a personal loan to afford your social life, here’s what you can do.

-If you’re the kind of person who waits for someone else to suggest the group activity, maybe try being a slightly different kind of person and suggest the activity yourself.
+If you are the kind of person who waits for someone else to suggest the group activity, maybe try being a slightly different kind of person and suggest the activity yourself.
 Even if your friends have more disposable income than you, they probably will not make a big deal out of occasionally spending less on a fun group activity.

-Kelan Kline of The Savvy Couple (@TheSavvyCouple) echoed the benefits of affordable physical and outdoor activities: “One of the best ways to hang with your friends and not break the budget is to choose an activity other than going bar hopping on the weekends.
-These tend to add up very quickly and before you know it you have dropped $50 on alcohol and a bad headache the next day.
+Kelan Kline of The Savvy Couple finance blog echoes the benefits of affordable physical and outdoor activities: “One of the best ways to hang with your friends and not break the budget is to choose an activity other than going bar hopping on the weekends.
+These tend to add up very quickly, and before you know it, you have dropped $50 on alcohol and a bad headache the next day.

-You can go one step further than just suggesting activities.
-You can bring the activities into your home!
-Hosting is a great way to offer something to your friends at little additional cost and when you’re done, you’re already home!
+You can go one step further than just suggesting activities; you can bring the activities into your home.
+Hosting is a great way to entertain your friends at little additional cost, and when you’re done, you are already home!

 Even if you will be going out with your friends, you can take some steps to guard against spending more than you know you should.